 We understand there are a lot of moving parts and considerations when it comes to Roth IRA conversions.
 The examples below address those considerations.
 As always, if you have questions on whether a Roth IRA conversion is right for you, please contact your financial planner and/or investment advisor.

 Josh has $4,000 and is considering whether to contribute to his Roth or Traditional IRA.
 He is under the MAGI income limits and is eligible to contribute to a Traditional IRA and receive a tax deduction.
-His other option would be to contribute to a Roth IRA with after-tax dollars.
+One of his other options would be to contribute to a Roth IRA with after-tax dollars.
 Let’s assume Josh contributes $4,000 to the Traditional IRA and receives a tax deduction for the same amount of his contribution, and the money doubles in value to $8,000 in 5-years.
 When Josh withdraws funds from his Traditional IRA in retirement, he will owe tax on the gross value withdrawn from the account.
 Assuming Josh is in the 22% tax bracket at that time, Josh will owe tax in the amount of $880, leaving him with $6,240 in his pocket after he pays his tax.

 On the other hand, if Josh contributed $4,000 to his Roth IRA account while also being in the 22% tax bracket – he would need to withhold $880 for taxes.
 This leaves Josh with $3,120 contributed to his Roth IRA.
 Assuming he experiences the same 100% cumulative growth as in the example above, Josh would end up with $6,240 to withdraw from the Roth IRA account tax-free.
 This is the same amount as if he were to fund his Traditional IRA.
 If your expected future tax rate differs, the outcome will change.